George Cassidy (jazz musician)

 George Cassidy (7 September 1936 – 28 May 2023) was a Northern Irish jazz musician and music teacher from Bloomfield, Belfast, Northern Ireland, specializing in the tenor saxophone.
 He was also noted for teaching fellow Belfast musician Van Morrison music reading and notation and giving him saxophone lessons.
 Cassidy also played the clarinet, hurdy-gurdy and Hawaiian Guitar.
-Following a stint in a local beat band, Cassidy toured in Ireland playing saxophone behind Dusty Springfield with The Springfields.
+Following a stint with The Skyliners, a local show band, Cassidy toured in Ireland playing saxophone behind Dusty Springfield with The Springfields.
 Cassidy was lead saxophonist with the Regal Accordion & Saxophone Band.

 History

 Early life and an introduction to music

 George Cassidy was born on 7 September 1936, at 49 Hyndford Street, Bloomfield, Belfast.
 He lived with his younger brother, Billy Cassidy, and his mother, Sarah "Sadie" Cassidy, and his father, William Cassidy, who worked as a clerk for Harland & Wolff.
 Cassidy attended Elmgrove Elementary School from 1940 until 1952.
+After school, Cassidy served his time at Short Brothers.

 Hyndford Street became known for the location where Van Morrison also grew up, the two became close friends.
 As they lived on the same street, it became easily accessible for Morrison to practice and continue to learn.
 This in turn strengthened the bond between the two.
 George took inspiration from various artists, such as Matt Monro, whom he first met in Belfast.
 George Cassidy joined a Beat Band in Belfast as a saxophonist.
 Following this, Cassidy joined the East Belfast Pipe Band for a brief period.
 Cassidy then went on to join the Regal Accordion & Saxophone Band in the late 1950s.
 They were known for their unique style, energy and charisma.
-The band would play a variety of genres, including pop songs of the time, like "Yellow Submarine" by The Beatles, and traditional jazz.
+The band would play a variety of genres, including pop songs of the time, like "Yellow Submarine" by The Beatles, "Puppet on a String" by Sandie Shaw and traditional jazz.